tangerinedream/AWS_EC2_Scheduler/README.md

     1. Ensure correct table naming, and
     1. Ensure correct provisioned throughput
     1. Create a single row for the workload, and one or more rows for each tier.
 Details are below.
-  1. Address Tag Requirements
+  1. Address Tag Requirements on instances
-    1. Ensure your workload has a unique Tag Key and Tag Value (e.g. Tag Key Name is "Environment", Tag Value is "ENV001"), and that all instances to be orchestrated for that workload are tagged as such.
+    1. Ensure your workload has a Tag Key and **unique** Tag Value (e.g. Tag Key Name is "Environment", Tag Value is "ENV001"), and that all instances to be orchestrated for that workload are tagged as such.
     1. Ensure each tier within the workload has a unique Tag Key and Tag Value (e.g. Tag Key Name is "Role", Tag Value is "Web", or Tag Value is "DB", etc..)
   1. Enable Cron or Lambda with Scheduling Actions to launch the Orchestrator python script, which does the work.
+    1. If running the product from an instance, ensure both python 2.7.x and boto3 are installed.
+    1. If running from Lambda, python and boto3 are preinstalled.
   1. Ensure IAM Roles and Policies are setup.
 You will need an IAM Role for each instance running SSM (if you already have a role, you may simply add the below policy to it).
 You will also want an IAM Role for the instance which will actually run the Orchestration script.
     1. For the instances being managed, setup the IAM Role per the following instructions.
       1. [Ensure your IAM *instance roles* are enabled for the SSM agent.
 Use AmazonEC2RoleforSSM (instance trust policy) and please ensure you understand how SSM works prior to use.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/delegate-commands.html, "SSM Instance Role Permissions").
 For a full set of SSM Prerequsites, look [Here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/remote-commands-prereq.html)